AlexRmlt/ethicbot-rasa/data/nlu.md

 - It also means [saving the lives](deed) of [5](quantity) people

 ## intent:deny
+- there would not be any consequences
+- He does not have a name
 - No
 - No that was all
 - That was all